 How Long Am I Required To Keep These Records?

-Retention and availability of records: All books and records required by this subsection must be available for inspection at any time by Office of Consumer Credit Commissioner staff and must be retained for a period of three years from the date of the last payment made on the retail installment sales transaction, four years from the date of the contract, two years from the date of the final entry made thereon, whichever is later, or a different period of time if required by federal law.
-Upon notification of an examination pursuant to Texas Finance Code, §348.514(f), the licensee must be able to produce or access required books and records within a reasonable time at the licensed location or registered office specified on the license.
+For record retention and availability, all books and records required by this subsection must be available for inspection at any time by Office of Consumer Credit Commissioner staff.
+They must be retained for a period of three years from the date of the last payment made on the retail installment sales transaction, four years from the date of the contract, two years from the date of the final entry made thereon, whichever is later, or a different period of time if required by federal law.
+Upon notification of an examination, pursuant to Texas Finance Code, §348.514(f), the licensee must be able to produce or access required books and records within a reasonable time at the licensed location or registered office specified on the license.